What happens when my E-Bike is not working?

 What are some of the common repairs on E-bikes?

 The most common source of e-bike problems is caused by failure of a sensor.
 In this instance, the battery charges and indicates it is at full capacity, the lights and/or display all work, but the throttle has no effect nor does the pedal assist.
 For safety reasons most e-bikes are equipped with a cut-off switch that disengages the motor when the brakes are actuated to protect motor.
 Mid-drive motors will often have an additional cut-off switch linked to the shifters to protect the drivetrain from damage that could be caused by changing gears under full power.
 An initial test/inspection you can perform at home is to unplug these sensors and see if your motor regains power.
-If so adjustment or replacement of the sensor, lever, or shifter would be the repair option.
+If so, adjustment or replacement of the sensor, lever, or shifter would be the repair option.
 If there is no change to the system, we then move on to investigating the rest of the bike.

 The controller is the next most vital component in your e-bike system.
 The controller is the “brain” of your e-bike.
 It takes input signals from the controls and sensors, interprets them and decides how to best transfer the energy stored in your battery to forward motion through the motor.
-These are often proprietary and must match the specifications of the bike manufacturer.
+These are often proprietary and must match the specifications of the bike manufacturer or power requirements.
 Some of them can be removed and independently tested, but more often than not the rest of the system must be tested to confirm that the problem is in the controller.
 Those that can be removed and tested typically use a generic controller that is found in a variety of electric motor applications.
-For the aspiring electrical engineer this a great time to break out the digital voltmeter and soldering iron to test each element inside the controller and replace any of the ones that are out of spec.
+For the aspiring electrical engineer, this a great time to break out the digital voltmeter and soldering iron to test each element inside the controller and replace any of the ones that are out of spec.
 This method of repair will only require a few inexpensive parts, but it will be very time consuming and has little guarantee of long-term success.
-The most time efficient method of repair is to replace the entire unit.
+The most time efficient method of repair is to replace the entire controller.

 In conclusion, e-bike’s are no more complicated than any other bicycles out there, just a different system of components working together to keep you riding.
 Most of the electrical components are subject to very little wear and tear and do not need to be serviced or replaced anywhere near as frequently as the traditional bicycle components like chains, tires, and brake pads.
 Older e-bikes may have some difficulty sourcing the appropriate replacement parts, meaning the entire system may need to be upgraded, but the industry as a whole has been moving towards more reliable universal components with more companies joining the mix everyday.
 Whatever the problem may be, Anywhere Bicycle Repair is equipped to restore the function of your electric bicycle.